Sliicy/wifipassword/README.md

 awk '/psk=/{print $NF}' /etc/NetworkManager/system-connections/${WIFI} | cut -c 5-
 Print out the saved password of this wifi and trim the results (so you don't see "psk=").

+# You can also drag this file into /usr/bin to execute it from the Terminal anytime you want!